Can Physicians in Texas Withhold Life Support Against Patient’s Wishes?

 Most of the time, Directive to Physicians are signed by patients who do not want their lives prolonged by life-sustaining treatments; however, sometimes the situation is reversed.

-For example, a Texas Tribune article last year featured the case of a 9 year-old girl whose parents wanted their daughter to continue receiving life-sustaining treatment despite doctor’s recommendation that life support be withheld.
+For example, a Texas Tribune article in 2019 featured the case of a 9 year-old girl whose parents wanted their daughter to continue receiving life-sustaining treatment despite doctor’s recommendation that life support be withheld.

 The case was a sad one.
 Payton Summons had cancer and was hospitalized after a large tumor in her chest started to restrict her breathing.
 Despite emergency treatment, she suffered brain damage, and a test determined she did not have any brain activity.
 Doctors declared her brain dead and recommended